We write a lot about how to make compelling marketing videos on your own. However, sometimes it’s best (or even necessary) to hire a professional.

 1. Film Departments at Universities

-They are likely to have access to better equipment, and (hopefully!) still have fresh enthusiasm for their craft.
-It is also likely that their prices will be lower as many are still just trying to add quality projects to their professional portfolio.
+They are likely to have access to the necessary equipment, and plenty of fresh enthusiasm for their craft.
+It’s also likely their prices might be lower since many are trying to add quality projects to their portfolio.

 2. Job Boards

-3. Social Networking Sites
+3. Social Media

 4. Marketing Agencies